 Following the Child's Lead and Challenging the Child at the Same Time

 The DIRFloortime approach is based on the fact that EMOTION is critical to the growth of the mind and brain.
-Following the child's lead means following his emotions.
+Following the child's lead means following their emotions.
 What is of interest to your child?
-What gives him pleasure?
-Whatever it is, your child's interest is your clue, your window into what he is feeling.
-The first step is for you to observe closely so that you can tune into his emotional world.
-Once that you have figured out what he is interested in, you can use that to draw him further up the developmental ladder (refer to the six functional emotional developmental capacities page for more information).
-Following your child's lead by understanding his interests, tells you the best way to challenge him to move up the developmental ladder.
+What gives them pleasure?
+Whatever it is, your child's interest is your clue, your window into what they are feeling.
+The first step is for you to observe closely so that you can tune into their emotional world.
+Once you have figured out what their interested in, you can use that to draw them further up the developmental ladder (refer to the six functional emotional developmental capacities page for more information).
+Following your child's lead by understanding their interests tells you the best way to challenge them to move up the developmental ladder.

 Floortime: What it really is and what it isn't A Paper by Dr. Greenpsan